yokto/distx/README.md

 When developing normal programs you don't need _zwolf_install.
 This is just so we can build things in our toolchain without immediately overwriting the toolchain.

+# FAQ

+*Q: Why does ninja on linux always rebuild everything.

+A: because clangs writes the dependency files to /_zwolf which exists for a clang running on zwolf but not for ninja running on linux.
+You can link /_zwolf to your zwolf root dir.

 # REFERENCES

 ### Thread local Storage